QuTech-Delft/OpenQL/docs/mapping.rst

     Vector with for each virtual qubit index its mapping to a real qubit index (or ``UNDEFINED_QUBIT`` represented by ``INT_MAX``,
-    indicating that the virtual qubit index is not mapped to a real qubit), after initialization of the mapper and before initial placement and/or the heuristics.
+    indicating that the virtual qubit index is not mapped to a real qubit), after initialization and before initial placement and/or heuristic routing and mapping.

   - ``rs_in``
     Vector with for each real qubit index its state.
-    This vector shows the state after initialization of the mapper and before initial placement and/or the heuristics.
+    This vector shows the state after initialization of the mapper and before initial placement and/or heuristic routing and mapping.
     State values can be:

     - ``rs_nostate``: